 For years, Milo has (literally) been milking its Health Star Rating thanks to a loophole which allows calculations on an ‘as prepared’ basis.
-But after enduring longstanding criticism from media and consumer groups, it announced this week that it would remove the rating from its powdered products altogether.
-Jihee Junn looks at how the move puts the spotlight back on the system’s shortcomings and why the HSR is due for a serious review.
+Jihee Junn looks at how the Milo’s removal of its rating puts the spotlight back on the system’s shortcomings and why the HSR is due for a serious review.

 Milo has always positioned itself as a champion for kids and sport.
 Pictures of happy kids running marathons and playing cricket are frequently emblazoned on the front of its products, while fun marketing gimmicks (last year it gave away free activity trackers with every purchase) have all helped to shape Milo’s image as a “nutrient-rich drink for active kids”.